 - Purley Way Transformation Area building on CLP 2018, the Issues and Options consultation document (2019) identified the Purley Way as a potential location for transformational change, with major residential and mixed use development alongside protection and intensification of strategic industrial areas, transport infrastructure upgrades and improvements to the public realm and green infrastructure.
 The approach to growth at Purley Way was one of the variables across the 'Strategic Options' that were a focus of the consultation document and accompanying Interim SA Report (2019), with the approach to growth varying between 2,900 and 12,000 homes (plus new jobs).
 Detailed work was subsequently undertaken to explore how to bring the area forward, including preparation of a draft masterplan that was then published for consultation in early 2021.
 The Purley Way is discussed further in Section 5.3. - 5.2.10 Secondly, there is a need to consider Green Belt see light green in Figure 5.2.
-Green Belt release was considered to be a reasonable option to explore at the Issues and Options stage (Strategic Option 3), and the appraisal presented within the Interim SA Report did highlight the option of Green Belt release as having merit in terms of a number of respects see Figure 5.3.
-However, CBC officers are of the view that the option of Green Belt release was found to have very low levels of support through the consultation, and that there would be support for high densities in the urban area ahead of Green Belt release.
+Green Belt release was considered to be a reasonable option to explore at the Issues and Options stage (Strategic Option 3), and the appraisal presented within the Interim SA Report did highlight the option of Green Belt release as having merit in several respects see Figure 5.3.
+However, the option of Green Belt release was found to have low levels of support through the consultation, and LBC Officers are of the view that there would be widespread support for higher densities in the urban area ahead of Green Belt release.
 Also, it seems clear that the GLA is wary of Green Belt release through Local Plans ahead of maximising densities within the urban area, with the recent GLA response to the Enfield Draft Plan consultation of note: